tomjoht/tomjoht.github.io/_posts/2016/2016-01-04-content-marketing-to-the-rescue-for-thought-leadership.md

 I'm not saying content marketing should consist of verbatim topics from a user manual.
 But the concepts that you cover in tech docs could certainly be repurposed into larger, more conceptual articles that address strategies around those topics.

-For example, a topic in a user guide on "Generating an HMAC Signature for Requests" might be repurposed into an article on using "HMAC authentication for APIs," in contrast to other authentication protocols (such as OAuth).
+For example, a topic in a user guide on "Generating an HMAC Signature for Requests" might be repurposed into an article on using "HMAC Authentication for APIs," in contrast to other authentication protocols (such as OAuth).

 As a technical writer, you have the insight to provide substantial, information rich content that will build relationships with technical audiences.